-As a service to the community, The Probate Pro is committed to providing up-to-date, free probate forms for the community.
+As a service to the community, The Probate Pro is committed to providing up-to-date, free probate forms.
 You can access the probate forms here and watch videos on how to complete the forms.
 The Michigan State Court Administrator’s Office (SCAO) created these probate forms to make the probate process uniform.
 Each probate form has a corresponding step-by-step video explaining how to complete it.
 Below is an explanation on how to use the free probate form website.

 How to Get Free Forms